ebarronh/ai-dev-tasks/README.md

-# 🚀 AI Dev Tasks for Cursor 🤖
+# 🚀 AI Dev Tasks for Claude 🤖

 Welcome to **AI Dev Tasks**!
-This repository provides a collection of `.mdc` (Markdown Command) files designed to supercharge your feature development workflow within the [Cursor](https://cursor.sh/) editor.
-By leveraging these commands with Cursor's AI Agent, you can systematically approach building features, from ideation to implementation, with built-in checkpoints for verification.
+This repository provides a collection of `.md` (Markdown) files designed to supercharge your feature development workflow using [Claude Code custom slash commands](https://docs.anthropic.com/en/docs/claude-code/tutorials#create-custom-slash-commands).
+By leveraging these commands with Claude Code, you can systematically approach building features, from ideation to implementation, with built-in checkpoints for verification.

 Stop wrestling with monolithic AI requests and start guiding your AI collaborator step-by-step!